internetofvoice/vsms-skeleton/README.md

 # Voice Skill Management System (Skeleton)

-> A framework for developing custom skills for voice assistant systems.
+> A framework aiming at the rapid development of custom skills for voice assistant systems.

 ### Introduction
-VSMS is a skill development framework for voice assistants like Amazon Voice Service.
-It aims to speed up skill development by incorporating boilerplate code into a framework.
-VSMS is able to run multiple skills from one installation as well as serving HTML content.
+VSMS is a skill development framework for voice assistants such as Amazon Voice Service.
+The intention is to speed up skill development by incorporating boilerplate code into a framework.
+VSMS is preconfigured to run multiple skills as well as serving HTML content.

-It is entirely written in PHP based on Slim application framework and loosely follows a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
+It is written in PHP, based on Slim application framework and loosely follows a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
 The framework uses the Twig template engine, Analog logger und PHPUnit (see Libraries) but feel free to choose libraries and a project structure that best fits your needs.